 The term ‘kitchenalia’ covers a huge range of items to me, essentially antique or true vintage pieces that relate to the kitchen in some way.
 The term kitchenalia covers antique and true vintage items.
 An antique should be 100 years old, while vintage items should generally be from the 1930s to 1950s.
 Beware of modern reproductions that have been weathered and aged to be sold as vintage – a word I’m starting to hate!
 True vintage items are very much part of kitchenalia and they offer a more affordable alternative to the older more expensive pieces.

-The various items covered by the term kitchenalia fall into the following categories:
+When you start collecting kitchenalia there are various items that fall into the following categories:

 - Utensils – whisks, herb choppers, egg beaters, jelly moulds, break knives, etc

 - Storage jars – ceramic ingredient jars, enamel jars, toleware jars